Dear Dad – The Last Letter

 I can’t dwell on it now.
 I want you to know that I fought for you to the very end.
 I walked through things I never thought I would have to and was braver than I ever thought I could be.
 I am still being brave for you.

-The same day I walked in and found you lying there so helpless with every ounce of life gone from your body, I sat in church before I knew what had happened and made a plan on how I was going to get you out of there and away from the mess that surrounded you.
+The same day I walked in and found you lying there helpless with every ounce of life gone from your body, I sat in church before I knew what had happened and made a plan on how I was going to get you out of there and away from the mess that surrounded you.
 I wanted you away from the people who had found your quiet sanctuary on the hill.
 I hated to see you being taken advantage of in your weaknesses.
-I missed the privateness of your life and home.
+I missed the privateness of your life and home: my home and Jamie’s.

 You and I both know I had tried several tactics to get these strangers off your property over the last few months.
-None of them worked.
 These people were ruthless.
-Drug addicts can be.
-The drugs make them only care about themselves.
+Those addicted often can be.
+The drugs trick them into only caring about themselves.
 They make them lose all sense of reality.
-They only care about their next high and will get it any way they can such as taking advantage of a disabled man’s kindness.
+They only care about their next high and will get it any way they can such as taking advantage of a kindhearted man on disability.

-They did not care when they left you lying there dead for hours as they hid your valuables and carried the things of their liking out of your house.
-You actually worked the same hard, labor job for over 40 years to purchase the things that you owned.
+They did not care when they left you lying there dead for hours as they hid your valuables and carried the things of their liking out of your white farmhouse on the hill.
+You actually worked the same hard, labor job for over 40 years to purchase the things you owned.
 You did not take advantage of others.
 Ever!
 I can’t think about all of that now.
 I can’t.
 It takes me to a dark place that I cannot dwell in.
 I have to keep my mind focused on the Lord.
-I have to know I did all I could in His strength and power.
+I have to remind myself that I did all I could in His strength and power.
 I have to pray for those that left you there in your condition.
 I do not want to become bitter.
 You did not even really know these people.
-God knows them, and He loves them and wants them to do better!
+But God knows them, and He loves them and wants them to make better choices.

 My hope was for you to find peace on this earth.
 Since I feel like that probably did not happen in the latter part of your adult life, I have to find peace in the fact that you got to see Jesus’s face on Easter Sunday.
 Not everyone gets to do that!

-I have to focus on how, a few years ago when you were in the hospital, I asked you if you were saved.
-You said you were.
+I have to focus on how, a few years ago when you were in the hospital, and I asked you if you were saved, you said you were.
 I have to trust that you understood.
 Many years ago, Grandma Yvonne told me stories of how you loved to quote Bible verses to her.
-Sometimes strongholds take over at certain times in our lives, and we do not always get to fully live out the Lord’s plans.
-The Lord’s blessings are like none other, but we all make choices in life that come with consequences. 💔
+Sometimes strongholds take over at certain times in our lives, and we do not always get to fully live out the Lord’s plans for our lives.
+The Lord’s blessings are like none other, but we all make choices in life that have horrible consequences attached to them. 💔

-On April 9th, 2023 that hope of an earthly healing ended.
+On April 9th, 2023, that hope of an earthly healing ended.
 The last year or so, I begged you to go back to the doctor or hospital.
 However, when you refused, I had to respect you as my father even though your decision broke me completely in two.
 It is going to be okay though.
 It really is.
 Over the last week, I have been reminded of all of the good times we had before things got really bad for you.
-I will cherish all of those memories forever.
+I will cherish all of those memories as long as I live.

 Just a few days ago, Jayce’s face lit up when he got to check his minnow trap at your ponds.
 He had been wanting to check it for several months, but unfortunately, some other people who obviously didn’t really care about you or us had taken over his little fishing hole.